Yitjurunya

 BCEC Art Collection

-Simon Tjakamarra was a Pintupi artist who helped establish new styles of painting during the early phases of the Papunya Tula movement.
-Born at Kulkurta in Western Desert country, he began painting in the late 1970s, as the artists began moving from small boards onto larger canvases.
-His works express Tingari Dreaming narratives, rendered through finely balanced circles and connecting lines, and are held in major public and private collections.
+Simon Tjakamarra was a Pintupi artist who played an important role in shaping new painting styles during the early years of the Papunya Tula art movement.
+Born at Kulkurta in the Western Desert, he began painting in the late 1970s, as artists transitioned from small boards to larger canvases.

-Yitjurunya (Yirtjurunya) is a claypan site in Pintupi country, associated with the Tingari cycle, one of the most important men’s ceremonial knowledge systems of the Western Desert.
-As with many Tingari paintings, this work features repeated concentric circles with connecting lines, indicating the many sites the Tingari men travelled to on their creative journeys.
+Yitjurunya (Yirtjurunya) is a claypan site in Pintupi Country, associated with the Tingari cycle, one of the most significant men’s ceremonial knowledge systems of the Western Desert.